Sant720/sandwich/content/docs/get-started/setup-journey.md

 found no layout file for "HTML" for kind "home"
 ```

 and the page was effectively blank.
-The root problem was still the **Hugo version / theme compatibility**.
+The root problem was still the **incompatibility between my Hugo version and theme I had selected**.

 ---